 I went to the local premiere with my 11 year old sister’s Girl Scout troop.
 It was the best Girl Scout field trip ever — I’m so glad that the troop saw such a pro-girl movie.
 Whip It’s plot is based off the young adult novel Derby Girl by Shauna Cross, who also wrote the screenplay.
 The book’s influence is clear: exposition, character development and the plot arc all play like a YA novel, not a

 traditional movie.
 Whip It is unusual in that it …

 Feminism | Posted by Julie Z on 09/29/2009

 Bust Magazine: Ellen, Alia and Teens oh my!

 Every so often, a magical thing happens.
 I open the mailbox and buried beneath bills that have no relevance to me and the catalogues that try to sell me more useless crap, there is Bust Magazine.
 Today was one of those days.

 But today was even more magical for two reasons (2.5 really):

 1) Ellen Page and Alia Shawkat are on the cover to promote Whip It!, and therefore are interviewed (ashdklfjasldkfjalkdsfh!!!!).
 In addition to my love for these young women in general, they also represent the brilliance of Juno and Arrested Development.
 Clever writing just doesn’t get any better than in these two pieces of artistry.

-2) The article after the cover interview: “Smells Like Teen Spirit” – an account by a teenage feminist on the state …
+2) The article after the cover interview: “Smells Like Teen Spirit” – …